Learn more about Lewis, the Inklings, Tolkien, Sayers, Novels, Films, Streaming Digital, One-Man Theatrical Play and much more!

 Limited attendance!
 Register early!

-Commuter rates below include all program events, as well as Wednesday supper, Thursday lunch, and Thursday supper in the Galax Dining Room, plus a community services fee per person for public services provided by the Town and the fire district.
+Commuter rates below include all program events, as well as Wednesday supper, Thursday lunch, and Thursday supper, plus a community services fee per person for public services provided by the Town and the fire district.
 No housing or additional meals are included in this rate.

 - On or before May 31: $225 per person